Effective Inventory Management with an ERP Manufacturing System

 - Inter-warehouse transfers.
 These have to be carefully managed and if the movement time is anything more than a few hours then it pays to have a ‘Stock in Transfer’ warehouse location, which is unavailable to production – obviously physically, but also on the ERP system.

 So, how can you be sure that what the ERP says is in stock is actually in the location specified and that the quantity is correct?
 This is usually done with a stock-take procedure and best operated on a rolling basis so that a number of lines are checked every day.
-A comprehensive ERP system will be able to produce daily stocktaking sheets and interface with portable bar code readers for rapid stock taking.
+A comprehensive ERP system will be able to produce daily stocktaking sheets and interface with portable bar code readers for the rapid stock taking.

 For bulk materials, there may be metering systems and flow gauges which may even be directly connected to the ERP.
 It is important to ensure that these meters and gauges are checked and calibrated regularly.